my1396/R-Notes/docs/0304-Quarto.md

   $quarto render --to html
   ```

 #### In VS Code {-}

+You have to refresh to see your updates when using VS Code command palette quarto preview.

 You can render a Quarto document in VS Code using the command palette: